 java version "1.8.0_121" Java(TM) SE Runtime Environment (build 1.8.0_121-b13) Java HotSpot(TM) Client VM (build 25.121-b13, mixed mode)

-Before you can start, three decisions have to be made:
+Before you can start, two decisions have to be made:

 openHAB 2 is available as a platform independent archive file or through a package repository: